 You need to assign the Static IP address and Hostname as per your setup.

-Click on Next and Select Hostname/DNS Tab and mentioned the Hostname, domain name and DNS servers IP address.
+Click on Next and Select Hostname/DNS Tab and mentioned the Hostname, register domain name and DNS servers IP address.

 From the Routing Tab, Specify the default gateway.

 Click on Next to save the network configuration.
 In next windows select the additional product that you want to install during installation and else click on next to start the Installation.

 Step 6: At this step you have to specify the system role , means how you want to install the system, as we can see there 3 options, so select the option that suits your requirement.
 In my case I am going to select the “Default system” role.

 In the next screen a suggested partition scheme will be displayed, if you want to go with default suggested partition scheme then click on Next, else select other options like “create partition setup” or “Expert Partitioner..” to create customize portioning table, and Click on Next to proceed further.

 Step 7: Now you need to select the preferred time zone.

 Step 8: Create a local user.